AndreasKzk/Divera2Loxone/README.md

 # Divera2Loxone
-Small Python REST Application running on Linux (tested with Ubuntu 22.04) for evaluating DIVERA 24/7 JSON Files and triggering URLs based on a simple logic.
+Small Python REST Application running on Linux (tested with Ubuntu 22.04) creating an Endpoint ```/api``` for evaluating DIVERA 24/7 JSON Files and triggering URLs based on a simple logic.
 Originally this REST API was created to trigger Virtual Inputs on a Loxone Miniserver.
 But it can be used universally to trigger every URL via HTTP/GET.
 In this Version, only the fields ```groups``` and ```priority``` are recognized.
 You can simply add more fields by editing the config.json and the main Code on ```div2lox.py```

 Format of the DIVERA24/7 JSON File: